A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Proposed Approach

 \subsubsection{Structured Data}

-We aggregate data from these modalities per admission, and we extract statistical properties, i.e., mean, standard deviation, min and max for each numeric value as well as the number of measurements taken for each patient in each admission. as we require at least some monitoring of the patients health during their stay.
-In particular, we look into the 100 most common items that measurements were taken for each patient.
+\paragraph{Numeric Data} We aggregate the data up to an admission level and extract statistical properties, i.e., mean, standard deviation, min and max for each numeric value as well as the number of measurements taken per admission.
+In particular, we utilise the 100 most common items measured across all patients.
 These include, \emph{heart rate}, \emph{hemoglobin}, \emph{respiratory rate}, \emph{creatine}, \emph{bun}, \emph{wbc}, \emph{magnesium} etc.